opendilab/DI-engine-docs/source/01_quickstart/hello_world_for_DI.rst

 .. note::
     DI-engine integrates the tensorboard component to record key information during the training process.
 You can turn it on during training, so you can see real-time updated information, such as the average total reward value recorded by the evaluator, etc.

+Well done!
 So far, you have completed the Hello World task of DI-engine, used the provided code and model, and learned how the reinforcement learning agent interacts with the environment.
 Please continue to read this document, `First Reinforcement Learning Program <../01_quickstart/first_rl_program.html>`_, to understand how the RL pipeline is built in DI-engine.